anaickgithub/fp-scala/funsets/README.md

-In this assignment, you will work with a functional representation of Sets based on the mathematical notion of characteristic functions.
+﻿In this assignment, you will work with a functional representation of Sets based on the mathematical notion of characteristic functions.
 The goal is to gain practice with higher-order functions.

 You will write your solutions by completing the stubs in the `FunSets.scala` file.